Get help with Caller ID. To supercharge your Caller ID and block unwanted calls and texts, learn about the T-Mobile Scam Shield app.

-- If you have no caller ID display at all, you may need to Contact Us to check that it is on your account.
+- If you have no Caller ID display for any caller, contact us to check that it is on your account.

-- If your name has a misspelling or error on all outgoing calls, Contact Us to correct the account's caller ID registry.
+- If your name has a misspelling or error on all outgoing calls, log into your T-Mobile account to update your Caller ID.

 - Changes take up to 72 hours to complete.